THE THIRD ESSAY

-He provides a typically “Eklof” (i.e., inaccurate) version of the controversy/criticism around the first UUWorld magazine article on transgender Unitarian Universalists.
-(GP 23) This includes light treatment—even disdain—for the idea that trans folx would desire to speak out of their own experience, rather than having a straight, white person describe what their lives mean to straight, white people.
+Equally inaccurate is Eklof’s account of criticism around the first UUWorld magazine article on transgender Unitarian Universalists.
+(GP 23) This includes near disdain for the idea that trans folx would desire to speak out of their own experience, rather than having a straight, white person describe what their lives mean to straight, white people.

 One could write a thoughtful essay contrasting the dominant culture’s image of a marginalized group versus the marginalized group’s lived reality.
-(And let’s be honest, no one is more marginalized than transgender folx.
+(And let’s be honest, it is hard to be more marginalized than transgender folx.
 Assaults on transgender people run into triple digits each year.
 Fatal beatings in 2019 alone ran into the dozens.
 Those are just the ones we know about.)

 But Eklof makes the idea—transgender people wanting to explain their Unitarian Universalist experience, rather than have it explained for them—sound rather silly.